 Gently heat the mixture over medium-low.
 You want to see the tiny bubbles forming but not boiling.

-Once cooled off and completely drain, transfer to small decanters or bottles.
+Once cooled off and completely drained, transfer to small decanters or bottles.

 Always seal the bottle so as to not let air in while not in use.
 That will cause it to turn rancid.
 As well as to keep it in direct sunlight.